Reducing invoice resolution time by 67% For Axway E-Invoicing

 B2B invoices need to be regulatory compliant, and Axway's

-This is made possible by integrating Axways’ e-Invoicing solution with existing Accounts Payable/Receivable (accounting) software used by enterprise companies.
-Once that’s completed, the process starts by receiving an invoice from a sender (supplier), which is then transformed/processed to be regulatory compliant, before being sent to the receiver (buyer).
+This is made possible by integrating Axway's e-Invoicing Solution with existing Accounts Payable/Receivable (accounting) products used by enterprises.
+Once integrated, the process starts by receiving an invoice from a sender (supplier), which is then transformed and processed to be regulatory compliant before being sent to the receiver (buyer).

 the users

-We had two personas - Operations team (power users) and enterprise AP/AR (accounting) professionals (secondary USers).
+We had two user groups: the Operations team (power users) and AP/AR accounting professionals (secondary users)

 how i got started

-The Leadership was concerned about the growing complaints of Bad UX raised by our secondary users, especially the younger demographic, who were quickly replacing the older enterprise workforce.
+Leadership was concerned about growing UX complaints from enterprise users (our secondary user group), especially the younger demographic who were quickly replacing the older enterprise workforce.

 stakeholder alignment